kubernetes/community/sig-autoscaling/charter.md

 - Coordinating with SIG Instrumentation to ensure that metrics APIs are suitable for autoscaling on.

-- Coordinating with SIG Scheduling to make sure scheduling descisions can interact well with the cluster autoscaler
+- Coordinating with SIG Scheduling to make sure scheduling decisions can interact well with the cluster autoscaler

+- Coordinating with SIG Cluster Lifecycle on integration between the cluster autoscaler and cluster API

+- Coordinating with SIG Node around Kubelet requirements for vertical scaling of pods

 ### Out of scope